Complex Saddles of Charged-AdS Gravitational partition function: Conclusion

 \section{Conclusion}

 In this paper, we explore the issues raised recently in the work \cite{Mahajan:2025bzo} where the authors focused their attention on analysing subtleties of the Euclidean gravitational AdS partition function.
-They noticed that such partition function in the saddle-point approximation can be reduced to one-dimensional integrals which can be analysed using complex analysis and Picard-Lefschetz theory.
-An interesting puzzle that was seen was the occurrence of complex saddles, which can become dominant in the partition function and are naively expected to govern its behaviour.
+They noticed that such partition function in the saddle-point approximation can be reduced to one-dimensional integrals which can be studied using complex analysis and Picard-Lefschetz theory.
+An interesting puzzle that was seen is the occurrence of complex saddles, which can become dominant in the partition function and are naively expected to govern its behaviour.
 However, if that is the case, then this would be in tension with AdS/CFT, which is a serious concern.
 The authors in \cite{Mahajan:2025bzo} then used Picard-Lefschetz methods to realize that such complex saddles which although become dominant in certain cases and are in conflict with AdS/CFT, actually either become irrelevant or drop out from path-integral under homology-averaging, thereby resolving the conflict.

-In this paper, we explore these by considering the Euclidean path-integral for the case of ${\rm AdS}_{d+1}$-Schwarzschild and ${\rm AdS}_{d+1}$-charged spherically symmetries geometries.
-As Euclidean gravitational path-integrals suffers from conformal factor problem, following the ideas proposed in \cite{Marolf:2022ybi}, Lorentzian gravitational path-integral is utilized to define a Euclidean one via integral transform, which has been seen to reproduce the results of standard Euclidean-gravitational path-integral at the saddle-points.
-The thermal partition function is then a one-dimensional integral, which becomes our starting point.
-This one-dimensional integral is then applied to ${\rm AdS}_{d+1}$-Schwarzschild and ${\rm AdS}_{d+1}$-charged spherically symmetries geometries, where it is analysed using Picard-Lefschetz methods.
+In this paper, we explore these features, by considering the Euclidean partition function for the case of ${\rm AdS}_{d+1}$-Schwarzschild and ${\rm AdS}_{d+1}$-charged spherically symmetric geometries.
+As Euclidean gravitational path-integral suffers from the conformal factor problem, following the ideas proposed in \cite{Marolf:2022ybi}, Lorentzian gravitational path-integral is utilized to define a Euclidean one via an integral transform, which has been seen to reproduce the results of standard Euclidean-gravitational path-integral at the saddle-points.
+The thermal partition function is then a finite-dimensional integral, which becomes our starting point.
+These one-or two-dimensional integral is then applied to ${\rm AdS}_{d+1}$-Schwarzschild and charged ${\rm AdS}_{d+1}$ geometries, respectively, where they are analysed using Picard-Lefschetz methods.